QuentinWach/terra/README.md

 -->
 --
 ## Other Links
 + [World Building Pasta](https://worldbuildingpasta.blogspot.com/).
-A phenomal and indepth blog about everything that shapes planets, their terrain, and how to create new worlds yourself.
+A phenomenal and in-depth blog about everything that shapes planets, their terrain, and how to create new worlds yourself.
-+

 ---
 ## Get Started